yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 	"./shantae.mp4| Atta girl!
 Thank you OZ!
 (Shantae)"
   >}}

-Linux deserves some love to, and [toastUnlimited](https://github.com/lat9nq) shall give it. linuxdeploy introduced a regression that caused any file open dialog to crash yuzu if you ran one of our official AppImages. toast solved it [by downloading our own version hosted as one of our externals](https://github.com/yuzu-emu/yuzu/pull/6324), allowing us to have better control on changes to linuxdeploy, as well as fixing the crashes.
+Linux deserves some love too, and [toastUnlimited](https://github.com/lat9nq) shall give it. linuxdeploy introduced a regression that caused any file open dialog to crash yuzu if you ran one of our official AppImages. toast solved it [by downloading our own version hosted as one of our externals](https://github.com/yuzu-emu/yuzu/pull/6324), allowing us to have better control on changes to linuxdeploy, as well as fixing the crashes.